 Michio Kushi moved to the United States in 1949 from his native Japan after completing law and international relations studies at University of Tokyo.
 He believed in the harmonious coming together of East and West for achieving world peace, happiness and prosperity and began to teach oriental culture, philosophy and other aspects of the way of life as a means to develop mutual understanding and benefit from each other’s views, developments and achievements.
 Influenced and encouraged by George Ohsawa he became the main proponent and educator of the macrobiotic way of life.
 Little by little he began to formulate the basis for a healthy, sustainable and harmonious way of life founded on a unique synthesis of traditional Eastern notions adapted to modern times.
 Michio Kushi greatly contributed to the development of macrobiotics and shaped it in the comprehensive way many people around the world study and practice today.

 Together with his wife Aveline Kushi they developed macrobiotic education, founded the Kushi Institute in Massachussetts and trained a whole generation of international teachers and cooks.
-Later those teachers opened macrobiotic schools around the world and Kushi Institute branches throughout Europe and in Japan.
+Later those teachers opened macrobiotic centers around the world and Kushi Institute branches throughout Europe and in Japan.
 A prolific writer, Michio Kushi published over 70 books on health, diet, lifestyle, family care, peace, oriental culture, philosophy and medicine; yin yang applications for achieving balance and other aspects of the macrobiotic way of life.
 In 1994 he received the Award of Excellence from the United Nations Society of Writers.

 In 1999 Michio Kushi was mentioned in the U.S. Government Congressional record in recognition of the dedication and work to educate the world about the benefits of the macrobiotic diet.
-The same year The Smithsonian Institution opened a permanent collection on macrobiotics and alternative health care at the Museum of American History in Washington, D.C. and recognizing macrobiotics as the spearhead for the natural and organic foods movement, plant based diets, holistic health, and alternative medicine in America and around the world.
-The Smithsonian’s Division of Science, Medicine, and Society stated: “The National Museum of American History at the Smithsonian Institution is honored to present the Michio Kushi Family Collection on Macrobiotics and Alternative Health Care.
-This collection of health, nutrition, and personal family materials and artifacts documents an important and little studied aspects of American life and culture…The significance of macrobiotics in American life is little understood although it relates to such broad historical issues as the postwar move toward a more healthy diet, our increasingly global culture, alternative healing, peace studies, and traditions of grassroots activism.”
+The same year The Smithsonian Institution opened a permanent collection on macrobiotics and alternative health care at the Museum of American History in Washington, D.C. and recognizing macrobiotics as the spearhead for the natural and organic foods movement, plant based diets, holistic health, and alternative medicine in the United States and around the world.

-Note: Many of Michio and Aveline Kushi’s books are now out of print but they can still be found through the internet and second hand book outlets.
-It should be noted that the dietary part presented in some of these books have been developing over time to include more variety of foods and styles of cooking better adapted to the different food cultures and regions of the world.
+Note: Many of Michio and Aveline Kushi’s books are now out of print but they can be found through the internet and second hand book outlets.
+It should be noted that the dietary part presented in some of these books have been developing over time to include more variety of foods and styles of cooking and better adapted to the different food cultures and regions of the world.
 Many of these books have been translated into Japanese, Spanish, French, German, Arab, and other languages.

 The Book of Macrobiotics, “The Universal Way of Health, Happiness & Peace”